Adams City, Colorado

 Adams City is an unincorporated community located in Adams County, Colorado, United States.
-Much of it was incorporated into Commerce City in 1952.
+Much of it was incorporated into Commerce Town in 1952.

 History

-Adams City was laid out in 1903, with developers hoping the county seat would be established there; however, Brighton was elected county seat in 1904, and Adams City was vacated in 1922.
+Adams City was laid out in 1903, with developers hoping the county seat would be established there; however, Brighton was elected county seat in 1904.
 In 1946 and 1947, Adams County School District 14 was formed from surrounding schools, and Adams City was redeveloped about that time.
-On 1952-07-08, area residents voted 251 to 24 to incorporate Commerce Town (later renamed Commerce City), which includes southern Adams City.
+On August 7, 1952, area residents voted 251 to 24 to incorporate Commerce Town (later renamed Commerce City), which included southern Adams City.
+An independent Adams City post office operated from September 26, 1923, until October 11, 1963, when it became a branch of the Commerce Town post office.